-Besides serving as a conduit for information and support between the library and the community, trustees have several other responsibilities that are related to public relations:
+Besides serving as a conduit for information and support between the library and the community, the board has several other responsibilities that are related to public relations:

-- Hire a good director.
-It is the board's responsibility to hire the best director it can for the job. - Provide quality service.
-The board should review the library's general policies manual to ensure quality service.
+- Hire a good director. - Provide quality service.
+Review the library's general policies manual to ensure quality service.
 No amount of good public relations can make up for bad service.
-Trustees should insure that library services are evaluated at regular intervals.
+Insure that library services are evaluated at regular intervals.